St Peter's Catholic School, Bournemouth

 St Peter's Catholic School is a co-educational Roman Catholic school located in Bournemouth, Dorset, England.
 It is run under the joint trusteeship of the Roman Catholic Diocese of Portsmouth and a religious order of teachers, the De La Salle Brothers.
 Former headteacher David Todd joined the school in 2013 and converted the school into an academy.
-The current headteacher is Mr Doyle.
+The current headteacher is Mr Ben Doyle.

 St Peter's has achieved both drama and sports specialist school status.
 The nearest Catholic church is Our Lady Queen of Peace and Blessed Margaret Pole.

 The Lower Primary School (Years reception –6) is on Holdenhurst Avenue, Iford; the Upper School (Years 7–13) is on St. Catherine's Road, Southbourne.
 The Upper School site includes the De La Salle Theatre, which seats 470 people.

 History

 Jesuits

-St Peter's was opened as a boys' boarding school on 29 September 1936 with 34 boys.
-Father Bellanti was the first headmaster and the school was run by Jesuit priests.
-The bedrooms were later removed, and the swimming pool was demolished due to building problems, and the area given over to serving as the school's Sixth Form Centre after a refurbishment.